 ANXI TGY is a qing xiang ("light fragrance") tieguanyin from the outskirts of Anxi county, Fujian province, China.
-ANXI TGY is a classic representation of this light oolong—only without the taint of unsafe synthetic fertilizer most tieguanyin is rife with, owing to a surge in popularity through the late 90's when farmers desperate to increase yield over-used farming chemicals and depleted the soils.
+This tea is a classic representation of light oxidation tieguanyin—only without the taint of unsafe synthetic fertilizer most TGY is rife with (owing to a surge in popularity through the late 90's when farmers desperate to increase yield over-used farming chemicals and depleted the soils).
 Today, tea gardens in Anxi-proper are still recovering.
 Alan, our TGY maker, grows well outside this zone.

 Tieguanyin is the name of the cultivar—a small leaf sinensis plant that performs well at high elevation (it's popular in Taiwan, where the plants were transplanted from Fujian).
 Alan's garden lies at 800 meters, but his teas carry all the complexity of higher elevation plants due to his nutrient-rich soils.
 Alan has never used pesticides or non-organic fertilizers.